 In recent years, Rolex’s portfolio has started to include far more complicated watches than ever before.
 From the start of the new millennium, we have had the Sky-Dweller, with the first annual calendar the brand has ever put into production; along with the Yacht-Master II, with its one-of-a-kind regatta countdown timer.
 Among the pure dress watch series, we have a moonphase complication in the Cellini collection, something we haven’t seen since the 1950s.

 As impressive as these all are, models with added functionality were most definitely not how Rolex first made its name, and they are not what keeps the manufacturer at the very top of horology’s pecking order.
-Instead, Rolex built and sustained its reputation on crafting the most impeccably engineered tool watches: pieces which first and foremost did a job, and did it for a long time.
+Instead, Rolex built and sustained its reputation on crafting the most impeccably engineered tool watches: pieces that first and foremost did a job, and did it for a long time.
 More often than not, they were as minimalist as it is possible for a wristwatch to be – three hands to tell the time, and often without so much as a date display.
-And two of the best still around today are the Rolex Submariner No-Date and the Explorer.
+And two of the best still around today is the iconic dive watch, the Rolex Submariner No-Date, and the stylish tool watch, the Rolex Explorer.

 Rolex Submariner and Explorer History